-Pretty much everyone uses Google to conduct online searches these days, but there are a few search operators that can be of great help for entrepreneurs.
-Use these simple Google search operators to boost your business’ exposure online.
+Everyone uses Google to conduct online searches, but there are a few search operators that can be incredibly helpful for entrepreneurs.
+Use these simple Google search operators to boost your business’s exposure online.

 Find Specific Document Types

-The filetype operator helps you search for documents of a certain file type format.
+The filetype operator helps you search for documents of a certain file type.
 Simply place the desired keyword or phrase in front of the operator, and Google will only return results that match the specified file format.

 Syntax: “keyword(s)” filetype:extension